ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The user agent MAY include a `WT-Available-Protocols` header field in the CONNECT request.
-The `WT-Available-Protocols` enumerates the possible protocols in preference order.
+The `WT-Available-Protocols` enumerates the possible protocols in preference order, with the most preferred protocol listed first.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
 If it does, the server SHALL include a single choice from the client's list in that field.
 Servers MAY reject the request if the client did not include a suitable protocol.